opensearch-project/documentation-website/_security/access-control/users-roles.md

 See [Create role mapping]({{site.url}}{{site.baseurl}}/security/access-control/api/#create-role-mapping).

-## Read-only roles
+## Defining read-only roles

+A read-only role grants users the ability to read data from the OpenSearch cluster, but not to modify or delete any data.
+The read-only role is useful for scenarios where you want to provide access to data for reporting, analysis, or visualization purposes, without allowing modifications to the data or the cluster itself.
+This helps maintain data integrity and prevents accidental or unauthorized changes.

 As with any role in OpenSearch, read-only roles can be configured using the following three methods:
+- Using OpenSearch Dashboards.
 - Modifying the `yml` configuration files.
 - Using the Cluster Settings API.
-- Using OpenSearch Dashboards.

-The most user friendly approach for anyone getting familiar with Roles and role mappings is to use OpenSearch Dashboards, as it is easy to navigate the creation of roles and assign those roles to users.
-The basic steps of creating roles, mapping, and users can be found in the [User and roles documentation](https://opensearch.org/docs/latest/security/access-control/users-roles/).
+The most user friendly approach for anyone getting familiar with roles and role mappings is to use OpenSearch Dashboards, as it is easy to navigate the creation of roles and assign those roles to users.
+{ .tip}

-### Creating a basic read-only role
+### Defining a basic read-only role

 To create a basic read-only role which allows access to OpenSearch Dashboards, view existing dashboards, visualizations and query different indexes, use one the following permissions.